Complications of carotid endarterectomy

 - Anzuini A, Briguori C, Roubin GS, et al. Emergency stenting to treat neurological complications occurring after carotid endarterectomy.
 J Am Coll Cardiol 2001; 37:2074.

-- Tissue plasminogen activator for acute ischemic stroke.
-The National Institute of Neurological Disorders and Stroke rt-PA Stroke Study Group.
+- National Institute of Neurological Disorders and Stroke rt-PA Stroke Study Group.
+Tissue plasminogen activator for acute ischemic stroke.
 N Engl J Med 1995; 333:1581.

 - Liu ZJ, Fu WG, Guo ZY, et al. Updated systematic review and meta-analysis of randomized clinical trials comparing carotid artery stenting and carotid endarterectomy in the treatment of carotid stenosis.
 Ann Vasc Surg 2012; 26:576.